boerz-coding/boerz-coding/README.md

 ### 4. Parallelization of the STILT Atmospheric Transport Model on AWS (Course Project)

-**Description:** This project focuses on parallelizing the STILT atmospheric transport model using AWS to accelerate large-scale environmental simulations.
+This project focuses on parallelizing the STILT atmospheric transport model using AWS to accelerate large-scale environmental simulations.

 - **Repository:** [cs205-spring-20-final](https://github.com/jimmielin/cs205-spring-20-final)